jzabroski/Home/Books/ThinkAgain/README.md

 > One of Kjirste's biggest misses was her forecast for the 2016 U.S. presidential election, where she bet on Hillary Clinton to beat Donald Trump.
 > -- Adam Grant

+**Having a bigger stake, in not making a mistake!**

+Even a single opinion about why we might be wrong, can help overcome over-confidence.